Leading the way: CPRE’s pioneering women

-During 1926, Molly played a leading role in devising CPRE founding aims and objectives, managing our fundraising and communications for nearly a decade on the principle that ‘to be effective, the preservation movement must interest a far greater circle of people’.
+During 1926, Molly played a leading role in devising CPRE founding aims and objectives.
+She managed our fundraising and communications for nearly a decade on the principle that ‘to be effective, the preservation movement must interest a far greater circle of people’.

-Her achievements in that field included securing a number of BBC radio appeals and extensive national press coverage – including a letter to The Times in support of CPRE’s aims signed by party leaders (Baldwin, MacDonald and Lloyd George) during the 1929 General Election.
+Her achievements in that field included securing a number of BBC radio appeals and extensive national press coverage.
+This included a letter to The Times in support of CPRE’s aims signed by party leaders (Baldwin, MacDonald and Lloyd George) during the 1929 General Election.

 Molly’s commitment to education lead to the creation of special CPRE posters and pamphlets for schools, Scouts and Guides.
-Indeed, she remained a lifelong campaigner for schools to incorporate rural matters into the curriculum so that all children would grow up with an appreciation of, and sense of responsibility for, the countryside.
+Indeed, she remained a lifelong campaigner for schools to incorporate rural matters into the curriculum.
+She wanted all children to grow up with an appreciation of, and sense of responsibility for, the countryside.

 Being equally keen to influence political opinion, Molly devised the Save the Countryside travelling exhibition, which contrasted examples of damaging development with positive solutions.

-Westminster Hall was one of over a hundred venues visited by the exhibition between 1928 and 1930, where it was praised by MPs for highlighting the ‘lack of forethought in the development of the countryside’.
+Westminster Hall was one of over a hundred venues visited by the exhibition between 1928 and 1930.
+It was praised by MPs for highlighting the ‘lack of forethought in the development of the countryside’.

-Responsible for recruiting CPRE’s network of public speakers, Molly enlisted the Essex conservationist Violet Christy to give the very first speech promoting the new organisation, to the Pioneer Club – an institution founded by the suffragist Emily Masingberd to engage women in progressive politics and social campaigning.
-A childhood friend of the crime-writer Dorothy L Sayers, Violet went on to give dozens of illustrated talks around the country on the work of CPRE, later becoming a renowned local heritage expert and scout leader.
+Responsible for recruiting CPRE’s network of public speakers, Molly enlisted the Essex conservationist Violet Christy to give the first speech promoting the new organisation.
+It took place at the Pioneer Club, an institution founded by the suffragist Emily Masingberd to engage women in progressive politics and social campaigning.
+A childhood friend of the crime-writer Dorothy L Sayers, Violet went on to give dozens of illustrated talks around the country on the work of CPRE.
+She later became a renowned local heritage expert and scout leader.